Ransomware is a serious threat

 Who Ransomware Affects?

-Cybercriminals are in this business for the big bucks.
+Cybercriminals are in this business for the money.
 Extortionists have narrowed cybercrime down to a science and know exactly who’s willing to pay up in exchange for their data.
 While individuals are still at risk, ransomware crimes are now mostly geared towards businesses and organizations who can’t function without their data.
 Healthcare, manufacturing, service and financial industries are at the top of the attack list.

 What Ransomware Means to SMBs